Published 15 Aug 2023

-Since kaizen means “change for the good”, use of kaizen tools results in more efficient ways of doing tasks and more effective communication between shifts, work areas, and organization levels.
+Since kaizen means “change for the better”, use of kaizen tools results in more efficient ways of doing tasks and more effective communication between shifts, work areas, and organization levels.
 Taking advantage of mobile-ready kaizen tools can help cross-functional teams easily identify wastes, execute action plans, and report new changes.